Density-friendly Graph Decomposition: Decomposition algorithms

 Recall that the densest-subgraph problem asks to find the subset of vertices $W$ that maximizes $\density{W} = \abs{E(W)}/\abs{W}$.
 Given a graph $G=(V,E)$ and a positive number $\alpha \geq 0$ define a function

 and the maximizer

 where ties are resolved by picking the largest $W$.
-Note that the value of the function $\compact{}$ decreases as $\alpha$ increases, and as $\alpha$ exceeds a certain value the function becomes $0$ by taking $W=\emptyset$.
-Goldberg observed that the densest-subgraph problem is equivalent to the problem of finding the largest value of $\alpha^*$ for which $\compact{\alpha^*}\ge 0$ and the maximizer set $\compactgraph{\alpha^*}=W^*$ is non empty.\footnote{This observation is an instance of {\em fractional programming}~\cite{dinkelbach67fractional}.} The densest subgraph is precisely this maximizer set $W^*$.
+Note that $\compact{}$ decreases as $\alpha$ increases, and as $\alpha$ exceeds a certain value, $\compact{}$ becomes $0$ by taking $W=\emptyset$.
+Goldberg observed that the densest-subgraph problem is equivalent to the problem of finding the largest value of $\alpha^*$ for which the maximizer set $\compactgraph{\alpha^*}=W^*$ is non empty.\footnote{This observation is an instance of {\em fractional programming}~\citep{dinkelbach67fractional}.} The densest subgraph is precisely this maximizer set $W^*$.
 Furthermore, Goldberg showed how to find the vertex set $W=\compactgraph{\alpha}$, for a given value of $\alpha$.
-This is done by mapping the problem to an instance of the {\em min-cut problem}, which can be solved in time~${\cal O}(|V||E|)$, in a recent breakthrough by Orlin~\cite{Orlin:2013wu}.
+This is done by mapping the problem to an instance of the {\em min-cut problem}, which can be solved in $\bigo{nm}$ time, in a recent breakthrough by~\citet{Orlin:2013wu}.
 We will present an extension of this transformation in the next section, where we discuss how to speed-up the algorithm.

-Thus, Goldberg's algorithm uses binary search over $\alpha$ and finds the largest value of $\alpha^*$ for which $\compact{\alpha^*}\ge 0$ and the maximizer set $W^*$ is non empty.
+Thus, Goldberg's algorithm uses binary search over $\alpha$ and finds the largest value of $\alpha^*$ for which the maximizer set $W^*$ is non empty.
 Each iteration of the binary search involves a call to a min-cut instance for the current value of $\alpha$.

-Our algorithm for finding the locally-dense decomposition of a graph builds on Goldberg's algorithm~\cite{Goldberg:1984up}.
-We show that Goldberg's construction has the following, rather remarkable, property: there is a sequence of values $\alpha^* =\alpha_1\ge\ldots\ge\alpha_k$, for $k\le n$, which gives all the distinct values of the function $\compact{}$.
+Our algorithm for finding the locally-dense decomposition of a graph builds on Goldberg's algorithm~\citep{Goldberg:1984up}.
+We show that Goldberg's construction has the following, rather remarkable, property: there is a sequence of values $\alpha^* =\alpha_1 > \cdots > \alpha_k$, for $k\le n$, which gives all the distinct values of the function $\compact{}$.
 Furthermore, the corresponding set of subgraphs $\{\compactgraph{\alpha_1},\ldots,\compactgraph{\alpha_k}\}$ is exactly the set of all locally-dense subgraphs of $G$, and thus the solution to our decomposition problem.

 Therefore, our algorithm is a simple extension of Goldberg's algorithm: instead of searching only for the optimal value $\alpha_1=\alpha^*$, we find the whole sequence of $\alpha_i$'s and the corresponding subgraphs.